jdrichardsappacad/react-2021/week-15/quizzes/01-classes-quiz.md

 <quiz>
   <question>
-    <p>If you have state that looks like this
+    <p>Given state that looks like this:
     ```
-    this.state = {count:0, message: ""}
+    this.state = { count: 0, message: ""}
     ```
-    and you want to increment the count state by one, how would you do that?
+    How would you increment the count by 1?
     </p>
     <answer correct> this.setState((prevState) => ({count: prevState.count +
     1}))</answer>